Meet our Leadership Team

 André R Ravenelle is the Executive Director of Teachers21.
 Formerly the Superintendent of the Fitchburg Public Schools, he has been an innovative educator for closer to three decades.
 His eclectic teaching and educational leadership background includes almost a decade of historical interpretation and craftsmanship at Old Sturbridge Village, teaching French, Spanish and art at Roxbury's Mission High School, assistant principal of Chelsea High School, and administration of Barnstable and Lexington Public Schools.
 In the spring of 2006 he was chosen as one of 13 Massachusetts education administrators for a two week educational exchange in China.

-Nadja Lopez Reilly, PhD, Senior Director of Freedman Center at Teachers21
+Nadja Lopez Reilly, PhD, Senior Director of Freedman Center

 Kris Taylor, EdD, Director of DEI and Program Support

 Dr. Taylor curates and develops Teachers21 programs and curriculum for resources, activities and alignment to DEI initiatives.
 She is the Director of the School Leadership Academy for Educational Equity, Racial Understanding and Organizational Transformation Graduate Certificate and licensure program.
 Before joining Teachers21, she was the District Lead and Manager at the Massachusetts Department of Elementary and Secondary Education, where she led an internal equity team focused on building the capacity of DEI leaders.
 She applied research-based practices to improve academic outcomes for students in the lowest performing schools.

 Lincoln Lynch III, EdD, Program Director, PSAP/LLPS Doctoral Program